7 Best Surfaces for Hand Building

 6. Canvas

-You can turn almost any table into a perfect wedging surface if you stretch the canvas over the top of it or buy a piece of wood and pull Canvas across it.
-You have to staple down the canvas using a staple gun, or small nails so it stays in place.
+You can turn almost any table into a perfect wedging surface by streaching the canvas over the top of it or buy a piece of wood and pull the Canvas across it.
+You have to staple the canvas down with a staple gun or small nails so it stays in place.

 The idea here is to find something stable and solid because wedging is quite physical.
-So if you don’t staple or nail the canvas to a table or dresser, you can use C-Clamps to secure the piece of wood to your working table.
+So if you don’t staple or nail the canvas to a table or dresser, you can use C-clamps to secure the piece of wood to your worktable.

-If you cannot attach the canvas over a surface, buy a Canvas Covered Board instead.
+If you cannot attach the canvas to a surface, buy a Canvas Covered Board instead.
 They are cheap, and you can buy them in bulk.

 7. Ceramic Tiles

-Last but not least is ceramic tiles, which are smooth and easy to clean.
-Ceramic tiles are very clay friendly.
+Last but not least are ceramic tiles, which are smooth and easy to clean.
+Ceramic tiles are very clay-friendly.
 The surface is great for Hand Building and Wedging Clay.

 Tiles have a good grip and absorbency, and you can use them as a Ware Board.
 In fact, many potters who use ceramic tiles as work surfaces also use them as surfaces for Candling their Pottery.